aras-labs/Fundamentals_of_Robotics/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/aras-labs/Fundamentals_of_Robotics)
 ![GitHub language count](https://img.shields.io/github/languages/count/aras-labs/Fundamentals_of_Robotics)

-## 🤝 Contributing
+## 👨‍💻 Contributing

-We welcome contributions from the community.
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.
+We welcome contributions!
+If you're interested in enhancing this repository:

+1. Fork the repository.
+2. Create a new branch (`feature/your_feature` or `bugfix/your_bugfix`).
+3. Implement your changes.
+4. Commit and push to your branch.
+5. Submit a pull request.

+## 🐛 Issues

+Encountered an issue or have a question?
+Open an issue on our [GitHub repository](https://github.com/aras-labs/Robotics/issues).

 ## 📜 License